 For the dough, you’ll need:

-- flour: you can use all-purpose or bread flour for these bun
+- all-purpose flour: you can use regular flour or bread flour for these bun

 - warm milk: lukewarm milk to activate the yeast; you can use a dairy-free alternative if you prefer